Our latest newsletter is now available:

 Saturday 27 November to Sunday 5 December 2021

-This is the UK’s largest annual tree celebration, marking the start of the winter tree planting season (November to March each year).
+National Tree Week is the UK’s largest annual tree celebration, marking the start of the winter tree planting season (November to March each year).
 Across the country events bring people together to celebrate and plant trees.
-There is also an online programme of tree-related arts and culture events too!

 The Forest for Cornwall is offering a free Landmark Tree to every local community.
-These trees are given in celebration or commemoration of a person, place or event.
+This should be in celebration or commemoration of a person, place or event.
 This has been made possible by Woodland Trust Emergency Tree Fund.
 Town and Parish councils will soon receive the information to apply on behalf of their communities.
-The deadline for applications is 2 August 2021 for winter 2021/22.
-Councils can register an interest for winter 2022/23.
+Parish councils can register an application for winter 2022/23 now.

 Forest for Cornwall will support communities with Tree Planting thanks to a funding boost from the Woodland Trust